 Light Is Not Good: Empress Teta, military dictator of the Koros system and anti-Sith crusader par excellence.
 She's supposed to be one of the good guys, but there are worrying little things in her portrayal.
 Like how the POWs from her victorious wars of unification for the greater good are still in hard labor camps a decade after the last war ended.
 Or how the system is renamed the Empress Teta System afterwards.

 Magic by Any Other Name: Inverted.
-This is one of the only places in Star Wars where Force techniques and practitioners—mainly dark side ones—are referred to with terms like "Sith magic" and "sorcerer."
+This is one of the few places in Star Wars where Force techniques and practitioners—mainly dark side ones—are referred to with terms like "Sith magic" and "sorcerer."

 Mama Bear: Nomi Sunrider, whose main motivation for becoming a Jedi Knight is a desire to protect her daughter.